-Greece implemented the said Directive by voting the law 2472/1997 and France the law 2004-801 which amended the law n°78-17 of 6 January 1978 on data processing, data files and individual liberties.
-According to the Directive's provisions (see article 8 case 1 of $95/46/EC^{\circ}$ ), the financial data are considered to belong to the category of the simple data and not to this of the sensitive ones, despite the fact that they refer to a strictly private field of individual's life.
-The reason that justifies this discrimination is the need for transparency and for fight of money laundering that probably couldn't be satisfied if a special status of protection would have been recognized to this category of personal data (Igglezakis, I., 2003).
+Greece implemented the said Directive by voting the law 2472/1997 [11] and France the law 2004-801 which amended the law n°78-17 of 6 January 1978 on data processing, data files and individual liberties [12].
+According to the Directive's provisions (see article 8 case 1 of 95/46/EC), the financial data are considered to belong to the category of the simple data and not to this of the sensitive ones, despite the fact that they refer to a strictly private field of individual's life.
+The reason that justifies this discrimination is the need for transparency and for fight of money laundering that probably couldn't be satisfied if a special status of protection would have been recognized to this category of personal data [13].

 In Greece, according to the amendment of article 2 case b of law 2472/1997 by the article 18 par.1 of law 3471/2006, the list of "sensitive" called personal data has been restricted.
-While in the former legal framework the participation in any kind of association was considered to be sensitive data, after the law's amendment the ''sensitivity'' of the data lies to the fact that only the trade-union membership is considered as a sensitive datum (Alexandropoulou-Egyptiadou, 2007), for example the participation in a union of adopted children or nephritic persons.
-This is the example of a Public Service which grants benefits and financial privileges to special categories of citizens, such as homeless, unemployed or disabled persons.
-After its decision, the Public Service publishes (or uploads on the internet in its website) the results and the names of the beneficiaries.
+While in the former legal framework the participation in any kind of association was considered to be sensitive data, after the law's amendment only the participation in a trade union or in an another association related to sensitive data is considered as a sensitive datum [14], for example the participation in an association of adopted children or nephritic persons.